Kachin conflict: 2021–present

 After the 2021 Myanmar coup, the KIA has refused to recognize the military regime and soon clashes have resumed between the KIA and regime troops.

 On 25 March, the KIA seized the military base of Alaw Bum near Laiza, which they had lost for over 20 years.
 On 11 April, the junta military launched an attack to recapture the base using airstrikes and ground troops.
-The military suffered heavy casualties and had to retreat after a three days battle.
+The military suffered heavy casualties and had to retreat after a three-day battle.

 On 3 May, the Kachin Independence Army said they have shot down a government helicopter near the town of Momauk following days of air raids.

 On 7 May, KIA spokesman claimed the military has suffered casualties after regime fighter jets mistakenly dropped bombs at their own troops in Momauk Township.

 On 18 May, the KIA ambushed a military convoy and destroyed six tanker trucks near Kutkai Township.

 On 22 May, the KIA attacked military positions, and jade mining sites owned by the Myanmar Economic Holdings Ltd (MEHL) in Namtsit Bum in Hkamti Township.

 On 25 May, fighting flared up between the KIA and junta troops in Momauk Township, forcing civilians to flee from military shellings.

 On 30 May, the KIA joined the anti-coup People's Defence Force (PDF) battling junta troops in Katha Township, killing eight regime soldiers.
 Fighting was also continuing in Putao, Hpakant and Momauk Township.

 Civilians and refugees

 Civilians have also been killed in fighting as well as having been specifically targeted.
 Civilians were often displaced by fighting and faced dangers such as landmines which were frequently laid by government and rebel forces without regard for civilians.
 Although some civilians had crossed the border with China most remained in northern Burma as of December 2012.

-Refugees were being forced by the Chinese government back into Myanmar in August 2012 despite the continued fighting there and the illegality of forcibly returning civilians to war zones under international law.
+According to Human Rights Watch, refugees were being forced by the Chinese government back into Myanmar in August 2012 despite the continued fighting there and the illegality of forcibly returning civilians to war zones under international law.
 Women have played a significant role in the conflict as both combatants and victims.
 Time Magazine documented the presence of many female KIA soldiers in 2012.

 In February 2013 the NGO Kachin Women's Association Thailand (KWAT) reported that the fighting had created over 100,000 refugees and that 364 villages had been wholly or partially abandoned since 2011.
 The organisation's report also stated that the Burmese Army deliberately attacked refugee camps and villages as well as committed alleged "war crimes" such as the rape and murder of civilians.

 The United Nations stated on 28 April 2018 that more than 4,000 people were displaced since armed clashes resumed earlier in the month.